udata setup instructions

 THEME = 'gouvfr'

-The last thing to do is to install udata-front NPM packages.
+The last thing to do is to install the frontend cdata packages using pnpm.

 Info